idealparable/BibleQ/DidLazarusWriteJohn.md

 (S affirms P.)

-(The four vowels used to label the square don't come from English words, so might be a bit counterintuitive other than the "All" case.)
+The four vowels used to label the square don't come from English words, so might be a bit counterintuitive other than the "All" case, if not for the mnemonic.

+I have a whole mnemonic system building on this but it's off-topic here.
+I might post it later on this site, but I might also reserve it for my [edutainment](Cipher#fictional-language-systems-in-my-work-in-progess-edutainment-series) series where it's introduced more interestingly in-story.

 2: No S is P = E-Type.